107208579/tracking/switches/README.md

 *Verified (match: 0x0a0682b4)*<br />

 → Remove the flashed Zigbee adapter from the USB port<br />
-→ Connect the flashed Zigbee adapter to the Raspberry Pi USB port<br />
+→ Connect the flashed Zigbee adapter to the Raspberry Pi<br />
 → Ideally use an USB extension cable to physically distance the adapter from the Raspberry Pi<br />
 <br />
 <br />